irisxiaoying999/Literature-in-Motion/week-04/README.md

-# Week 4 —  Git & GitHub
+# Week 4 — Practicing Git & GitHub

 ## 📖 Objectives
 By the end of this week’s class, you should be able to: